astrolabsoftware/spark-lsst/Spectractor/README.md

 ### Cori@NERSC <a name="Cori@NERSC"></a>

 We provide a launcher ([run_benchmarks_python_cori.sh](https://github.com/astrolabsoftware/spark-lsst/blob/master/Spectractor/run_benchmarks_python_cori.sh)) to use on Cori at NERSC, on a Lustre file system (default).
 Note that you would have to zip yourself the latest version of Spectractor prior to launch the job (see comment in the launcher).

+What is good with HPC machines here, is that they are not really distributed hence global variable and path to local data will work.

 ## Benchmarks <a name="Benchmarks"></a>